© Freepik

 Olive, rapeseed, or linseed oil?
 Fats are important for the body.
 But which oils have particularly positive effects on the body?
 And which should be avoided?

-Some unsaturated fatty acids are essential, meaning the body cannot produce them itself and must obtain them from food.
+Some unsaturated fatty acids are essential, meaning the body cannot produce them itself and must obtain them through food.
 These include the omega-3 fatty acid alpha-linolenic acid and the omega-6 fatty acid linoleic acid.

 Rapeseed oil:The German Nutrition Society (DGE) refers to rapeseed oil as the oil of choice due to its numerous positive properties.